Gabriella439/political-notes/Duverger's Law.md

 One consequence of Duverger's law is that you can improve the viability of third-party candidates by changing the voting system.
-For example, [[approval voting]] is more resistant to vote splitting and therefore more conducive to third-party candidates.
+For example, [[Approval voting]] is more resistant to vote splitting and therefore more conducive to third-party candidates.

 [vote-splitting]: https://en.wikipedia.org/wiki/Vote_splitting